tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?
 - Question (Di Fei−stat6250): What's the history and development of SAS programming?
+- Answer (Di Fei−stat6250): SAS was developed at North Carolina State University from 1966 until 1976, when SAS Institute was incorporated.
+SAS was further developed in the 1980s and 1990s with the addition of new statistical procedures, additional components and the introduction of JMP.
+A point-and-click interface was added in version 9 in 2004.

 [Course Structure Quiz, Problem 8]